New health and safety protocols prove burdensome as childcare providers eye reopening

 “Unfortunately, childcare was already broken when it came to finances before the COVID-19 pandemic.
 Teachers have been fighting for years for higher wages and parents have been fighting for lower tuition costs.
 I do not see how private childcare centers will be able to survive having smaller ratios without some kind of financial assistance from the government or from EEC to supplement the loss,” said Melissa Denish, director of a child care center and an advocate for the child care community.

-As one provider explained:
+As one provider explained,

 “While we are committed to staying open and following all healthy and safety guidelines, the limited capacity continues to put a financial strain on the business and limits child care availability to many of my existing clients,”

 Childcare is essential for the economy.
 And right now, access to childcare will be a critical factor in deciding when parents will be able to go back to work.
-It is no secret the industry has faced issues with shortage and high prices before.
+It is no secret the industry has faced issues with shortages and high prices before.
 And these issues are partly a result of too much regulation.
 It is important that providers keep kids safe.
 But this is a critical time for the childcare industry.
-And these rules will do more harm than good to the industry.
+These rules will do more harm than good to the industry.